Combinatorial Knot Theory and the Jones Polynomial: Khovanov Homology

 But there is still a problem in comparing the two categories.
 It is the problem that the lower category wants to map objects to multiple objects in the upper category.
 We can solve this problem by allowing multiple objects to become single objects.
 We are familiar with this idea in algebra where we take the direct sum of algebras.
 By the same token we would like to take the direct sum of the two objects that lie directly above the parallel arcs in Figure~\ref{diag}.
-This can be done by forming a new category (called by Dror Bar-Natan the {\it Canopoly} \cite{BN1,BN2}) where all the states with the {\it same number} of $B$-smoothings are amalgamated into one direct sum object.
-Our original category now is rearranged and has the form where $C^{k}$ is the direct sum object corresponding to all the states that have $k$ $B's.$ Look again at Figure~\ref{cube} and imagine amalgamating the horizontal rows into a ``direct sum" of the states that are in the row.
+This can be done by forming a new category that we shall call the {\it Bar-Natan Cobordism Category} \cite{BN1,BN2} where all the states with the {\it same number} of $B$-smoothings are amalgamated into one direct sum object.
+Our original category now is rearranged and has the form where $C^{k}$ is the direct sum object corresponding to all the states that have $k$ $B's$.
+Look again at Figure~\ref{cube} and imagine amalgamating the horizontal rows into a ``direct sum" of the states that are in the row.
 A sequence of objects and arrows as we have drawn above reminds us of a chain complex in algebraic topology.
-The canopoly is an abstract chain complex.
-The objects and morphisms are not maps of modules but functors can take them to maps of modules and make honest chain complexes from them.
-We will continue to look at the canopoly in its simple abstract form.
+The Bar-Natan Cobordism Category is an abstract chain complex.
+The objects and morphisms are not maps of modules, but functors can take them to maps of modules and make honest chain complexes from them.
+We will continue to look at the Bar-Natan Cobordism Category in its simple abstract form.
 One can add maps abstractly and also subtract them.
 The sums of arrows from $C^{k}$ to $C^{k+1}$ can be seen to be good boundary maps in the sense that the compositions $C^{k} \longrightarrow C^{k+1} \longrightarrow C^{k+2}$ are zero with appropriate assignments of signs.
 One way to assign the signs is to order the crossings in the original knot or link diagram $K$ so that a state corresponds to an object in the cube category via a sequence of letters $A$ or $B$ corresponding to the local smoothings.
 For example in Figure~\ref{cubecat} we could have $[A,A,B]$ stand for one of the states of the trefoil knot in Figure~\ref{cube}.
-Then we would have a re-smoothing map from $[A,A,B]$ to $[A,B,B]$ and we want to see in the canopoly whether to add it or subtract it.
-One answer that works is {\it if you are re-smoothing an $A,$ assign $(-1)^{t}$ where $t$ is the number of $A's$ that precede the $A$ you are smoothing in the given state.} Thus for $[A,A,B] \longrightarrow [A,B,B]$ we would use a minus sign.
+Then we would have a resmoothing map from $[A,A,B]$ to $[A,B,B]$ and we want to see in the Bar-Natan Cobordism Category whether to add it or subtract it.
+One answer that works is {\it if you are resmoothing an $A,$ assign $(-1)^{t}$ where $t$ is the number of $A's$ that precede the $A$ you are smoothing in the given state.} Thus for $[A,A,B] \longrightarrow [A,B,B]$ we would use a minus sign.
 We let $\partial : C^{k} \longrightarrow C^{k+1}$ be the sum of all the maps in $Cat(K)$ from states with $(k) B's$ to $(k+1) B's$ with these signs.
-Then $\partial \partial = 0$ in the canopoly, and we have an abstract chain complex.\\
+Then $\partial \partial = 0$ in the Bar-Natan Cobordism Category, and we have an abstract chain complex.